A2Z-Cloud/Portevo-Writer-Demo/README.md

 # Portevo-Writer-Demo
-Repository for testing the [Zoho Writer](https://www.zoho.com/writer/) merge functionality for [Portevo](https://portevo.co/).
+Repository for testing the [Zoho Writer](https://www.zoho.com/writer/) merge and sign functionality for [Portevo](https://portevo.co/).

 #### Notice
 This is developer documenation written for unix systems (tested on OSX) in order to simplify working with the repository and certain actions through the command line interface.
 If you are using Windows or different varieties of Linux you may need to modify commands as appropriate.

-This respoistory was setup by [A2Z Cloud](https://a2zcloud.com/) and is currently maintained and managed by [A2Z Cloud](https://a2zcloud.com/).
+This respository was setup by [A2Z Cloud](https://a2zcloud.com/) and is currently maintained and managed by [A2Z Cloud](https://a2zcloud.com/).

 This repository is currently hosted on [Github](https://github.com/A2Z-Cloud/Portevo-Writer-Demo).